COSC3020/augmenting-path-acraig9266/README.md

 What is the worst-case big $\Theta$ complexity of your implementation?
 Add your answer, including your reasoning, to this markdown file.

+Each vertex can only be visited once as it checks.
+At each vertex, every edge is checked as well.
+So, in worst case, every vertex and every edge is being checked/visited before finding an augmented path.
+This would make the complexity T(n) ∈ Θ(V + E).